wadeanthony0100/Richland-Borough-dot-org/README.md

 Early Development

 #Wanna Help?
 Don't.
 I'm not looking for help on this one, sorry!
-It's here for easy version control + easy source publishing
+It's here for easy (pronounced 'free') version control + easy source publishing.
+TLDR; look but don't touch

-See the latest stable release it in action at
+See the latest stable release it in action at richlandborough.org
-#richlandborough.org